Kailash Satyarthi

-Head of Responsible AI & AI Strategy, NatWest Group.
-Expert in Generative AI Governance & Enterprise AI Deployment.
-C-Suite Advisor
+Head of Responsible AI & AI Strategy, NatWest Group | PhD in AI | Expert on AI Governance, Generative AI & Enterprise Deployment | C-Suite Advisor

 Want to book Paul Dongha as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Prior to this, speaker Paul Dongha was Group Head of Data & AI Ethics at Lloyds Banking Group, where he co-chaired the ethics board and designed governance frameworks to guide AI development across the enterprise.
-Earlier roles included senior technology leadership positions across the banking sector, overseeing major programmes with budgets of up to £25M.
+Before NatWest, speaker Paul Dongha was Group Head of Data & AI Ethics at Lloyds Banking Group, where he co-chaired the ethics board and built governance frameworks for AI development across the enterprise.
+Earlier in his career, he held senior technology leadership roles at HSBC, ABN AMRO, and Standard Bank, including Head of Credit Risk Systems and Head of Derivatives Product Control, overseeing programmes with budgets of up to £25M.

-AGI may still be on the horizon, but its implications are already shaping today’s decisions.
-In this provocative session, Paul explains what AGI is, where it differs from current AI systems, and how organisations can begin preparing—ethically, strategically, and operationally—for the disruption it may bring.
+AGI may still be on the horizon, but its implications are already shaping today's decisions.
+In this provocative session Paul explains what AGI is, where it differs from current AI systems, and how organisations can begin preparing, ethically, strategically, and operationally, for the disruption it may bring.

 | Basic Data Protection Information | |